antonidag/myblog/content/en/posts/benchmark-for-loop/index.md

 ---
-title: For and Until Loops, which is faster in Logic Apps?
+title: "Fast Lane or Slow Lane?
+Choosing the Quickest Logic App For Loop!🏎️"
 date: 2023-11-20T10:18:00+00:00
 draft: true
 description:
 ---

 Background
-Benchmark on For and Until Loops.
+Benchmark on For and Javascript.

 Explain the difference between the to actions